 Success Story: Maria D'Urso

-42 year-old Maria D’Urso has been self-employed for more than fifteen years as a freelance graphic designer.
+42 year-old Maria D’Urso has been self-employed for more than fifteen years as a freelance graphic designer living in Abbotsford.
 Maria worked with not-for-profits to help create and execute marketing promotions, and she loved her job.
 Since she worked from home and only had contracted work, Maria decided to purchase her own private disability insurance policy through a broker to cover any issues she might have due to illness or injury.
 Aside from some previous sports-related injuries, Maria has never had a serious medical issue.

 Maria had been paying premiums for the last ten years, and thought she was fully covered.
 As it was entirely precautionary, Maria assumed that the level of coverage she had was enough to protect her in the event that she couldn’t work.

 When Maria and her husband found out that they were expecting a baby, they were overjoyed to hear the news.
 They had been trying for a baby for several years, and were very excited to start their family.
 As she and her husband were both healthy, the doctor assured them that their baby would be fine.
 Initially Maria had decided to take six months off from work, confident that this would be enough time to allow her to rest after giving birth, and then allowing her to go back to her freelance work while still taking care of the baby at home.

 However, once Maria had her daughter, complications arose.
 Only a few months after the baby was born, Maria found herself suffering from mood swings, as well as periods of sadness, irritability, low motivation, and difficulty sleeping.
 She found that she was not able to enjoy the time with her daughter, and became scared that she might hurt her daughter in some way.
 Maria’s fears began isolating her from both her husband and her daughter.